-In moderate to severe frontal or near frontal collisions. even belted occupants can contact the steering wheel or the instrument panel.
+In moderate to severe frontal or near frontal collisions, even belted occupants can contact the steering wheel or the instrument panel.
 In moderate to severe side collisions, even belted occupants can contact the inside of the vehicle.
 The airbag supplements the protection provided by safety belts.
 Airbags distribute the force of the impact more evenly over the occupant's upper body, stopping the occupant more gradually.
 But the frontal airbags would not help you in many types of collisions, including rollovers, rear impacts, and many side impacts, primarily because an occupant's motion is not toward the airbag.
 Side impact airbags would not help you in many types of collisions, including frontal or near frontal collisions, rollovers, and rear impacts, primarily because an occupant's motion is not toward those airbags.
-Airbags should never be regarded as anything more than a supplement to safety belts, and then only in moderate to severe frontal or near-frontal collisions for the driver's and right front passenger's frontal airbags, and only in moderate to severe side collisions for side impact airbags.
+Airbags should never be regarded as anything more than a supplement to safety belts, and then only in moderate to severe frontal or near-frontal collisions for the driver's and right front passenger's frontal airbags, and only in moderate to severe side collisions for vehicles with a driver's and right front passenger's side impact airbag.